Processing personal data

 2. Declaration of the Fenix Resource Provider’s DPO on compliance and/or authorisation that is required under national law for collecting and processing of the data as described in the project proposal.

-4. ICEI PMO will perform a check whether the collected set of documents can be considered a complete Data Protection Impact Assessment (DPIA) for collecting and processing the data as described in the project proposal for complying with Art.
+4. Fenix Coordination team will perform a check whether the collected set of documents can be considered a complete Data Protection Impact Assessment (DPIA) for collecting and processing the data as described in the project proposal for complying with Art.
 35 GDPR.

-5. ICEI PMO will make the provided information available to the European Commission.
+5. Fenix Coordination team will make the provided information available to the European Commission.

 Table 1.
 Description of different data classes